chriswininger/online-cv/README.md

 At this time the docker scripts are pretty close, but they still likely need to invoke the lessc command and copy css files to assets and there should probably be a way to update and push new versions of the pdf to assets without manual interventions.

+* To do a full build production style run `./docker-build_image_and_build_site.sh`
+  * Check for output under `docker-builds-output/_site`

+### About `./docker-print_pdf`

+This script can be used to update the pdf checked into assets/documents/resume.pdf.
+It used to be necessary to manually update this and check it into source control.
+That is no longer the chase though as the docker build process will update this inside the image making sure the static output has the current version.

 ### Build Steps ###